ThensiB/RepVGG-GELAN/README.md

 }
 ```

-## Contact
-For queries, reach out to:
-- **Thennarasi Balakrishnan** - thennarasibalakrishnan@gmail.com

 ## Acknowledgments
 This research was conducted at **Cardiff Metropolitan University**.
-Special thanks to contributor and the open-source community for their valuable resources.
+Special thanks to the contributor and the open-source community for their valuable resources.